sordina/advent2020/README.md

 All solutions are run by calling `cabal run advent2020 DAY[b]`.

-Input is provided on STDIN.
+Input is provided on STDIN except in a few cases indicated by the lack of `interact` in `Main.hs`.

 Example: `cabal run advent2020 22b < advent22.input`.